paulsonkoly/calc/Readme.md

 ### Expressions

 All operators are left associative thus following the natural notations.
 1-2+1 is 0 and not -2.
-Unary minus is supported as an operator, not part of a number literal, thus work with any expression.
+Unary minus is supported as an operator, not part of a number literal, and thus work with any expression.

 ### Assignment

 Any value type can be assigned to a variable.
 The variable name is not defined in the scope of the assignment right hand side.
 Although assignments return the assigned value, they cannot be used in expressions, only as a statement.

-Recursive call to a function using the variable name the function is assigned to works however; because the function body is only evaluated when the function is called.
+Recursive call to a function using the variable name the function is assigned to works, however; because the function body is only evaluated when the function is called.

     f = (n) -> if n <= 0 0 else n + f(n-1)
     > function